 What is the cost?

-This programme is fully funded by the Maths Hubs Programme and the AMSP so is free to participating schools.
+This programme is fully funded by the Maths Hubs Programme and so is free to participating schools.

 Participants must be able to commit to the full academic year’s programme, including the completion of school/classroom gap tasks and activities in between the sessions.
-Each participant is required to attend 7 sessions which will be online until face to face delivery can be safely resumed.
+Each participant is required to attend 3-4 sessions spread throughout the academic year.